learn-co-students/scraping-kickstarter-v-000/README.md

 This is awesome.
 Since this Nokogiri object is just a bunch of nested nodes, and we know how to iterate through a nested data structure, we can use the Ruby we already know to iterate through each of these projects and do stuff with them.

 Just to check our assumptions, let's add a `require 'pry'` at the top of our file, and add `binding.pry` after the last line.
 Then type `ruby kickstarter_scraper.rb` into your terminal.
 This should drop us into pry, so that we can play around.
+>(If you haven't already done so, now would be the time to make sure you install Pry by running gem install pry from your command line.)

 In pry, type in: